Dinosaurs Attack!: Overview

-The artwork is intended to be shocking and graphically bloody, with one card showing schoolchildren being eaten by an Allosaurus, a Stegosaurus devouring a police officer while its spiked tail gouges out the eye of another and a Pteranodon tearing apart the President of the United States.
+The artwork is intended to be shocking and graphically bloody, with one card showing schoolchildren being eaten by an Allosaurus, a Stegosaurus eating a police officer while its spiked tail gouges out the eye of another police officer and a Pteranodon tearing apart the President of the United States.
 The cards also contain gross inaccuracies in their depiction of dinosaurs; for instance, in one card, trilobites are portrayed as "flesh-eating worms" that attack humans.
 In reality, trilobites consumed mud for nutrients.
-Also, a Dimetrodon is depicted as dwarfing St. Basil's Cathedral, several herbivores are depicted as flesh-eaters and other various dinosaurs are depicted as being almost kaiju-like.
-In fact, one can see references to the films Gorgo and Reptilicus, and two science-fictional dinosaurs, the Rhedosaurus and the Paleosaurus, are among the depicted creatures.
-Trachodon is the exception; it is correctly portrayed as a plant-eater and is never seen directly causing any deaths (it does, however, indirectly cause death when startling one man on a hunting trip so badly that he shoots another by accident).
-Additionally, it is the only one on the 11 stickers shown not killing a human (instead, it is trying to eat a streetlight).
+Also, a Dimetrodon is depicted as dwarfing Saint Basil's Cathedral, several herbivores are depicted as flesh-eaters and other various dinosaurs are depicted as being almost kaiju-like.
+In fact, one can see references to the films Gorgo and Reptilicus, and two science fictional dinosaurs, the Rhedosaurus and the Paleosaurus, are among the depicted creatures.
+Trachodon is the exception; it is correctly portrayed as a plant-eater and is never seen directly causing any deaths (it does, however, indirectly cause one death when startling one man on a duck hunting trip so badly that he accidentally shoots his friend who is with him on the trip).
+Additionally, it is the only one on the 11 stickers that is shown not killing a human (instead, it is trying to eat a street light).

 Despite the company's hopes, Dinosaurs Attack! did not achieve commercial success.
 Tim Burton was planning on making a film version but dismissed it when Jurassic Park was released.
-Instead, he made the film Mars Attacks!
+Instead, he made the film Mars Attacks!.

 In 2016, Topps and Kickstarter released Mars Attacks: Occupation, an all-new trading card series that contained six different subsets.
-One of these was a nine card subset titled "Dinosaurs Attack! vs. Mars Attacks".
+One of these was a nine-card subset titled "Dinosaurs Attack! vs. Mars Attacks".
 This was the first time that the two famous trading card series' storylines have been combined.

-In 2019, the collectible cards were discussed on four episodes of the popular podcast Hello Internet by hosts CGP Grey and Dr. Brady Haran.
+In 2019, the cards were discussed on four episodes of the popular podcast Hello Internet by hosts CGP Grey and Dr. Brady Haran.

-In 2021, Topps and Kickstarter released Mars Attacks: Uprising, another all-new trading card series that contained four different subsets.
-One of these was another nine-card subset (this time including a 10th card labeled "X") titled "Mars & Dinosaurs Attack".
+In 2021, Topps and Kickstarter released Mars Attacks: Uprising, another all-new trading card series that contained six different subsets.
+One of these was another nine-card subset titled both "Mars & Dinosaurs Attack" (on the pack wrapper that contained the subset) and "Mars & Dinosaurs Attack History" (on the card backs).
+This subset was the sequel to the previous one from Mars Attacks: Occupation.
+Also released were two one-shot cards titled "Mars & Dinosaurs in Hell" and "Mars and Dinosaurs Attack Fantastic Realms".